-My childhood friend Anil Singh settled in London, was in the country and after hearing about the trip, he wished to join without knowing what he was getting into.
-As for someone who doesn’t ride a motorbike is always tough and boring as a pillion for hours doing nothing, which I explained to my dear friend but he was stubborn and I couldn’t refuse to my best buddy.
-On the other hand, I took this as a challenge to carry a 75kg Rajput as pillion to one of the highest places in the world and that too on a Royal Enfield motorcycle which has a history of breaking down for infinite reasons mostly due to punctures. 🙂 🙂
+My childhood friend Anil Singh settled in London, UK was in the country and after hearing about the trip, he wished to join without knowing what he was getting into.
+As for someone who doesn’t ride it is always tough and boring to sit as a pillion for hours doing nothing, which I explained to my dear friend but he was stubborn and I couldn’t refuse to my best buddy.
+On the other hand, I took this as a challenge to carry an 75kg Rajput as pillion to one of the highest places in the world and that too on a Royal Enfield motorcycle which has a history of breaking down for infinite reasons mostly due to punctures.

 Jokes apart, one thing I must say about Anil that he is an amazing writer and if he would have been in the writing profession, surely he would have had success.
 So I requested him to write a something about his first road trip which he obliged and out of his busy schedule, he wrote a piece later in this blog “Lachen to Gurudongmar Lake” and emailed me from London.

-When we travel we meet new people and make friends and this time we bonded with a wonderful couple who came all the way from Mumbai.
+When we travel we make friends and just like that we bonded with a wonderful couple who came all the way from Mumbai.
 Girish and Aparna who were extremely helpful joined us from Lachen and became an integral part of the team till Yumthang Valley and Zero Point.

-For Anil and Priyanka as our pillion the journey would be tough.
-So we planned that Anil and Priyanka will travel on train till Siliguri and then as pillions from there onwards just to spare them the unbearable pain of sitting all through the entire stretch of almost 600 km from Kolkata on the notorious NH34.
+For Anil and Priyanka as our pillion, the journey would be tough for them compared to us.
+So we planned that Anil and Priyanka will travel till Siliguri on the train and will join us from there just to spare them the unbearable pain of sitting all through the entire stretch of almost 600 km from Kolkata on the notorious NH34.

 Kolkata to Siliguri